Antiferromagnetic bosonic $t$-$J$ models and their quantum simulation in tweezer arrays

 Next, we describe a scheme to realize a $t$\,--\,$J$~model with tunable XXZ~magnetic interactions.
-To this end, we consider the molecular Hamiltonian~\eqref{eq:molHam} with fixed flip-flop interactions~$\chi_{ij}$ and tunable Ising term~$\chi_{ij}^z$.
+To this end, we consider the molecular Hamiltonian~\eqref{eq:molHam} with flip-flop interactions~$\chi_{ij}$.
 By comparing this model to the $t$\,--\,$J$~Hamiltonian~\eqref{eq:tJ-XXZ}, we find that the microscopic model corresponds to a $t$\,--\,$J$~model with tunneling of $\ket{\downarrow}$-particles only.
-Hence, we propose to perform consecutive, fast rotations between the~$\ket{N=1}$ and~$\ket{N=2}$ states, i.e. on the $\mathbf{\hat{S}}$-Bloch sphere, to obtain a time-averaged Hamiltonian with equal strength $\ket{\uparrow}$- and $\ket{\downarrow}$-particle tunneling.
-The sequence of Floquet rotations is shown in Figure~\ref{fig1}d: Tuning the times~$\tau_n$ of Floquet steps and the interaction strength~$\chi^z/\chi$ allows for the implementation of models with $t=\chi/4$, tunable ratios~$t/J^z$ and~$J^\perp/J^z$ which fix the hole-hole interaction~$V/J^z$.
-This result holds in first-order Floquet theory and is derived in the Supplementary Material.
-Moreover, in the absence of Ising interactions,~$\chi^z_{ij}=0$, the~$\mathrm{SU}(2)$-symmetric model with~$J^\perp/J^z=1$,~$-t/J^z=3/8$ and~$V=0$ can be realized with the Floquet sequence from Fig.~\ref{fig1}d.
+Hence, we propose to perform consecutive, fast rotations between all pairs of states, i.e. on the $\mathbf{\hat{I}}_\sigma$- and~$\mathbf{\hat{S}}$-Bloch spheres, to obtain a time-averaged Hamiltonian with equal strength $\ket{\uparrow}$- and $\ket{\downarrow}$-particle tunneling.
+The sequence of Floquet rotations is shown in Figure~\ref{fig1}d: Tuning the times~$\tau_n$ of Floquet steps allows for the implementation of models with tunable ratios~$-t/J^z>0$ and~$J^\perp/J^z>0$ ($J_z>0$) and~$V=0$.
+This result holds in first-order Floquet theory and is derived in the Supplementary Material; a comparison between the target $t$\,--\,$J$~model and Floquet time evolution using exact diagonalization shows excellent agreement and demonstrates the robustness of our proposed scheme.

 We emphasize that the long-range interactions directly transfer to the effective model and hence a $t$\,--\,$J$~model with $r^{-3}$ tails is realized in cold molecules.
 Enriching the Floquet protocol by spatial rearrangements~\cite{Bluvstein2022}, pure NN interactions or even models with arbitrary connectivity can be implemented in principle.
-Depending on the stability of DC electric fields, the fidelity of microwave transitions and coherence times across multiple rotational levels~\cite{Ni2018, Rosenband2018}, effective Floquet Hamiltonians~\cite{Sun2022} of differing complexity can be realized; in particular in the Supplementary Material we present a more tunable Floquet sequence that does not require direct Ising terms ($\chi^z=0$).
+Depending on the stability of DC electric fields, the fidelity of microwave transitions and coherence times across multiple rotational levels~\cite{Ni2018,Rosenband2018}, effective Floquet Hamiltonians~\cite{Sun2023} of differing complexity can be realized; in particular in the Supplementary Material we present a Floquet sequence that gives rise to $t$\,--\,$J$\,--\,$V$~models with~$0 < V/J^z < 9/4$ and~$J^\perp/J^z > 1/2$.